Bill Dennis

-Bill Dennis (born December 9, 1935) is a former NASCAR driver and rookie of the year in the Winston Cup Series.
+Bill Dennis (born December 9, 1935) is an American former NASCAR driver and rookie of the year in the Winston Cup Series.

 Racing career

-Dennis made his debut at age 26 at the 1962 Capital City 300 in the No. 98 and finished 15th.
-After three part-time seasons, he attempted a full-time schedule in 1970 and he had five Top 10 finishes for Donlavey Racing.
+Dennis made his debut at the age of 26 at the 1962 Capital City 300 in the No. 98 and finished fifteenth.
+After three part-time seasons, he attempted a full-time schedule in 1970 and he had five top-ten finishes for Donlavey Racing.
 He was given the NASCAR Rookie of the Year award in 1970.
-He competed full-time for the last time during the following season for Donlavey and had ten Top 10 finishes and a pole position.
-In 1972 he competed for three teams and earned two Top 5 finishes.
+He competed full-time for the last time during the following season for Donlavey and had ten top-ten finishes and a pole position.
+In 1972, he competed for three teams and earned two top-five finishes.
 He competed in a few races until his last start came in the 1981 World 600.

 Accomplishments

 Dennis won the Permatex 300 at Daytona three consecutive years (1972–1974), a feat matched only by Dale Earnhardt and Dale Earnhardt Jr., and later surpassed by Tony Stewart, who won four consecutive from 2008 to 2011.